 The main body of the essay may consist of several paragraphs depending on how many aspects of the given topic you want to cover.
 The first paragraph of the main body may describe various pastime activities people like doing in their free time e.g. Hobbies may range from collecting stamps and postcards to bird watching.
-Sports, music, photography are the free time pursuits as well.
+Sports, music, and photography are the free time pursuits as well.
 What should be mentioned is the reasons why so many people prefer spending their free time doing some interesting and educative activities rather than lying on the sofa like a couch potato e.g.

-What is amazing about hobbies is that they make our own personalities and characters significantly better.
+What is amazing about hobbies is that they make our personalities and characters significantly better.
 Thus they improve not only the quality of life, but the work efficiency and performance on the whole.
 Pastime activities help us discover our talents and abilities.

-The next paragraph of My Hobbies essay should contain the description of your own favourite occupation to which you devote all your free time.
+The next paragraph of My Hobbies essay should contain the description of your favorite occupation to which you devote all your free time.
 The first sentence of this paragraph may be as simple as this e.g. My hobby is gardening/collecting stamps/playing badminton/train watching and so on.
 It would be interesting for a reader to know the history of this free time pursuit, so several sentences about its origins would be appropriate.
 But do not go into much detail.
-Remember that you have to describe your own hobby, not its history or popularity among people.
-Instead you may write a sentence or two about how and why you took up the hobby e.g.
+Remember that you have to describe your hobby, not its history or popularity among people.
+Instead, you may write a sentence or two about how and why you took up the hobby e.g.

-It was my father who first showed me to the world of stamps.
+It was my father who first showed me the world of stamps.
 Being a passionate collector himself, he made me love this activity as well.

 Or it may run like this: I started my hobby the day I took a camera in my hands and made the first photograph.
-Now I realise that photography is not just capturing a perfect moment, it is art.
+Now I realize that photography is not just capturing a perfect moment, it is art.

 I enjoy gardening.
 Every time I see the flowers bloom and the young leaves bud I feel joy and pride for this is me who brings them to life.
 Working in the garden I develop muscle strength and stamina, so gardening is surely good for my health.

-You may devote a paragraph of the essay to your plans for future, i.e. whether you intend to continue the hobby or take up something completely different; a good idea would be to write about your most cherished dream or a challenging activity connected with the hobby you are into.
+You may devote a paragraph of the essay to your plans for the future, i.e. whether you intend to continue the hobby or take up something completely different; a good idea would be to write about your most cherished dream or a challenging activity connected with the hobby you are into.

-The conclusion of a hobby essay may state your own opinion on the importance of having an interesting hobby or a recommendation for everyone to take up an occupation which will suit their interests.
+The conclusion of a hobby essay may state your own opinion on the importance of having an interesting hobby or a recommendation for everyone to take up an occupation that will suit their interests.
 Just like the introduction, the conclusion may end with a quotation or a rhetorical question.